-ranging from cease to flow periods through to floods.29 For example, in 1950 prior to significant development, the maximum recorded flow in the Darling at Bourke was 352,000 ML per day.
+ranging from cease to flow periods through to floods.
+For example, in 1950 prior to significant development, the maximum recorded flow in the Darling at Bourke was 352,000 ML per day.
 Conversely, there have also been periods over seven months where the river has stopped flowing.
 The Federation drought and World War II drought (pre river regulation) had three periods of stillwater conditions of seven to 11 months, while the Millennium drought (post river regulation) had five periods of seven or more months of stillwater conditions.
-30 The Barwon-Darling is currently in a 23 month period of extended stillwater conditions, unprecedented in 134 years of flow records.
-31

 The variable river flows are reflected in the extreme climatic variability, particularly annual rainfall.
-Average annual rainfall ranges from about 500 mm at Mungindi in the north-east to 300 mm at Bourke and 265 mm at Wilcannia in the south-west.32 Rainfall and runoff are typically highest in summer.
+Average annual rainfall ranges from about 500 mm at Mungindi in the north-east to 300 mm at Bourke and 265 mm at Wilcannia in the south-west.
+Rainfall and runoff are typically highest in summer.
 The semi-arid environment and high summer temperatures result in high evaporation rates across the whole catchment.

 The river's low gradient, along with a series of branches and wetlands, make it prone to broad flooding in peak flows.
-The area's ecosystems are adapted to the natural climatic variability, and rely on the changing flow regime to maintain the presence of pool refuges and provide flooding events that connect the river and surrounding floodplain.33 However, the variability of the climate presents challenges to water planning and management, particularly under a changing climate (see Chapter 12).
+The area's ecosystems are adapted to the natural climatic variability, and rely on the changing flow regime to maintain the presence of pool refuges and provide flooding events that connect the river and surrounding floodplain.
+However, the variability of the climate presents challenges to water planning and management, particularly under a changing climate (see Chapter 12).